 Improve Your Annual Fund

 10. Define the optimal mix of central vs. unit-based annual giving programs and services -- For larger institutions, particularly universities, Bob works to objectively identify the right mix of centrally-provided economies of scale and unit-based strategies.

-© Robert Burdenski Consulting Group | Chicago, IL 60614 | Info@BobBurdenski.com
+© Robert Burdenski Annual Giving | Chicago, IL 60614 | Info@BobBurdenski.com

-About Robert Burdenski
+About Bob Burdenski

+Improve Your Annual Fund